Big Ship (EP)

 an extended play (EP) or mini-album by the English band Cardiacs, released in January 1987 by the Alphabet Business Concern.
-It is an album-sized vinyl record played at the speed of a single (45rpm) and was issued with a lyric insert.
+It is a 12‑inch vinyl record played at the speed of a single (45 rpm) and was issued with a lyric insert.

 The anthemic title track has become a key Cardiacs song, played at nearly every concert and appearing on most of their live albums.
 "Tarred and Feathered" and "Burn Your House Brown" were also played by the band into the 1990s and 2000s.

 Trivia

 The song "Tarred and Feathered" incorporates, as its final lyric segment, the third verse of the hymn "O God, who metest in thine hand" by Richard Frederick Littledale.

 Critical reception

 In Melody Maker, Mick Mercer reviewed Big Ship in skeptical tones.
 While praising the "impressively restrained operation" of "Stoneage Dinosaurs", he also noted that "the title track sounds like those ancient monsters Procol Harum, trapped in some horrendous storm.
 Memories of Gruppo Sportivo even come sneaking through, but The Cardiacs hold their own ridiculous heads high, only wreaking their vocals, the heavy keyboards and thumping bass refusing to crumble.
-Unfortunately "Tarred and Feathered" sounds like spotty kids running round a piano, while the dustbin drums of "Burn Your House Down" reminds me only of dreamy Saturday afternoons when the Play Away band would do their thing."
+Unfortunately "Tarred and Feathered" sounds like spotty kids running round a piano, while the dustbin drums of "Burn Your House Brown" reminds me only of dreamy Saturday afternoons when the Play Away band would do their thing."
 Mercer also commented that "with Cardiacs everything is accidental, especially good taste.
 Arrest these peasants before they get another chance."

 The mini-album was given a similarly lukewarm review by Julian Henry in Underground.
 In his view the album didn't "live up to (the band's) visual appearance", although he went on to call it "clever" and "humorous in a jolly titter-titter way".